tubsproject/letspeppol/proxy/README.md

 If you have the `DATABASE_URL` env var for the staging instance, you can run the `create table` commands from the development instructions and create the database tables.

 ### Pushing changes
-Select 'deploy using Heroku git' because linking the Heroku instance directly with GitHub is hard to do with the proxy code being in a subfolder of this GitHub repo.
-Copy the `proxy` folder into the root of the Heroku git repo.
+* Select 'deploy using Heroku git' in the Heroku setting.
+* Do the Heroku git checkout so that a 'letspeppol' folder is added next to the proxy folder in your checkout of this repo.
+* In the `proxy` folder run `./deploy.sh` to push changes to Heroku

 ## Usage in Staging
 For now you can use '9915:1234' as your peppol ID (registration will fail because it's already registered) and 'waggiboo' as the password.